Hay fever injection: is Kenalog safe?

 - Share

-For one in four people, the arrival of warmer weather marks the beginning of an annual struggle against hay fever.
-The Kenalog hay fever injection has previously offered relief to many in the UK, but the potential risks of this jab has caused the NHS to stop prescriptions.
+For 1 in 4 people, warmer weather marks the beginning of an annual struggle against hay fever.
+The Kenalog hay fever injection has previously offered relief to many in the UK, but the potential risks of this jab has caused the NHS to stop prescribing it.
 Concerns over side effects have even spurred the UK government to ban social media adverts - although some companies continue to breach this law.

 We explore the safety concerns of getting the hay fever jab elsewhere.